 The good thing is that users can create multiple warehouses that operate independently, allowing for flexible scaling based on workload requirements.

-By the way, it was Snowflake’s creators who had a brilliant idea to decouple compute and storage resources, enabling their independent scalability.
+By the way, it was Snowflake’s creators who had the brilliant idea to decouple compute and storage resources, enabling their independent scalability.
 Naturally, you process less data than you store.
 This innovation revolutionized data warehousing, allowing for more efficient handling of large-scale workloads.

 Data streaming and real-time analytics